Morgahl/pipes/README.md

 # Pipes - Type Safe Functional Channels

-This library makes use of the newly released Go Generics in `v1.18` to enable the melding of functional programming paradigms, and common Go function call pattens, all over top of Go's excellent channels implementation in a `type safe` manner.
-Additionally, this library manages the lifecycle of channels and goroutines in a clear and easily reasoned manner, leaving the details of implementation for the library user.
+This library makes use of the newly released Go Generics in `v1.18` to enable the melding of functional programming paradigms, and common Go function call patterns, all over top of Go's excellent channels implementation in a `type safe` manner.
+Additionally, this library manages the lifecycle of channels and goroutines in a clear and easily reasoned manner, alleviating the details of implementation from the library user.

+## Dependencies

+This library currently only imports the standard library and has no 3rd party dependencies.
+The current goal is to maintain this as long as possible.
+However, I am not opposed to importing 3rd party libraries for testing purposes or if a good case is made for the main libraries and it is not more appropriate for the implementation to exist in another repository.
+This is intended to be a straightforward implementation only at this time.

 ## Versioning